shadowed1/Aurora/README.md

 - Many apps will require to be run 'internally' see 'How to Use' section below.

 ### How to use:
+- Apps and their data are saved in ~/opt/
+- Please back up often, I am not 100% sure what will happen on Steam updates.

---user argument is built-in for Flatpak since we have no root access.
+- --user argument is built-in for Flatpak since we have no root access.

 `flatpak search firefox` <br>
 `flatpak install flathub org.mozilla.firefox` <br>